woodystock/learner-materials-testing-react-components/activities/activity-5.md

 - **Reason for sparing**: Must be between 17 and 153 characters.

-It's unclear how a species is supposed to make a case in just 17 characters, but I suppose those are the rules 🙃
+It's unclear how a species is supposed to make a case in just 17 characters, but the client is always right  🙃

+(even if they are aliens hellbent on the destruction of all things)

 ## Step 1 - Add validation rules

-Have a think about where is the best place to validate the data.
+🤔  Where is the best place to validate the data?

-Remember you're going to have to write tests for each component's validation messages, so it looks like we'll have to build that logic into each component somehow.
+Remember you're going to have to write tests for each component's validation messages, so ideally we'll include that logic in each component somehow.

+---

 The smart place seems like our `onChange` handlers.
-We can intercept them and add some extra logic.
-Let's start with a text input.
-Up to now, they each look something like this:
+We can intercept them and add the extra logic we need.

+Let's start with a text input, e.g. `SpeciesName` or `PlanetName`.
+Up to now, each component probably includes something like this:

-`<input type="text" onChange={someFunctionFromProps}/>`
+`<input type="text" value={someValueFromProps} onChange={someFunctionFromProps}/>`

 But we can intercept that function to add extra logic and then call the original function

-`<input type="text" onChange={(e) => { // extra logic goes here someFunctionFromProps(e); }}/>`
+`<input type="text" onChange={(e) => { // extra logic goes here
+someFunctionFromProps(e); }}/>`

-We know that `e.value` is the current value of the input.
-So we can write a validation function elsewhere in our component and call it here.
+Remember `e.target.value` contains the current value of the input, which we can validate here.

+One way to do this is to add a validation function in our component.
 In pseudocode this might look a bit like this:

+`
-`const someComponent = ({...props}) => {
+	const someComponent = ({...props}) => {

     const [ errorMessage, setErrorMessage ] = useState('');